 The results of the study were published in the Archives of Internal Medicine.
 The lead author was one of the first researchers to link nut consumption to a lower risk of heart attack several years ago.
 The author of the study says the study “confirms that nuts, indeed, lower cholesterol”.

-Dr. Steven Reisman, a Manhattan cardiologist, who directs six locations of the New York Cardiac Diagnostic Center believes that dietary therapy along with exercise and nutrition advice is an important treatment in patients who have elevated cholesterol in an attempt to lower cholesterol prior to beginning medication.
+Dr. Steven Reisman, a cardiologist in Manhattan NY, who directs six locations of the New York Cardiac Diagnostic Center believes that dietary therapy along with exercise and nutrition advice is an important treatment in patients who have elevated cholesterol in an attempt to lower cholesterol prior to beginning medication.